What to Look for in a Group Purchasing Organization

 Enter group purchasing.
 A group purchasing organization is designed to do the heavy lifting when it comes to gaining access to the best suppliers and contracts.
 Much like your supplier relationships, selecting the right GPO to work with is an essential step in developing your overall approach to procurement.

-In this article, you’ll learn what to look for in a GPO and why selecting the right group purchasing organization is a crucial part of forming a holistic procurement strategy.
+In this article, you’ll learn what to look for in a group purchasing organization and why selecting the right GPO is a crucial part of forming a holistic procurement strategy.